 - College of Fine Arts Publishing Guidelines,

-- University of Texas at Austin Brand Guide.
+- University of Texas at Austin Brand Guide which includes university trademarks and licensing information.

 If you are aware of any additional requirements, please bring them to our attention.